Rubén Paz: Club career

 Ruben Paz began his career at the age of 17 when he joined the Club Atlético Peñarol Montevideo in 1977.
 He played in Peñarol until February 1982, where he obtained important achievements, winning three Uruguayan league championships (1978, 1979 and 1981) and became top scorer of the Uruguayan league by 1981.

 In 1982, he emigrated to the Brazilian League, specifically the Rio Grande do Sul team Internacional, where he won three consecutive Gaúcho championships (1982, 1983, 1984) and was considered the best player of the Brazilian league by 1985–86.

-In 1986 he makes the leap to Europe, specifically to Matra Racing Paris (now the Racing Club de France) of the Ligue 1 of French Football, where he played alongside his compatriot Enzo Francescoli.
+In 1986, he made the leap to Europe, specifically to Matra Racing Paris (now the Racing Club de France) of the Ligue 1 of French Football, where he played alongside his compatriot Enzo Francescoli.

-The following year he was transferred to Racing Club de Avellaneda in the Argentine league, where he becomes the team leader and an idol for the fans of the squad that conquered the South American Super Cup and Interamericana Super Cup in 1988.
+The following year he was transferred to Racing Club de Avellaneda in the Argentine league, where he became the team leader and an idol for the fans of the squad that conquered the South American Super Cup and Interamericana Super Cup in 1988.
 That same year he was crowned as both the Argentinian and South American Footballer of the Year.
 He was one of the few players in Argentinian football to be respected by all supporters.

-During the 1989–90 season he transferred to Genoa in the Serie A of the Italian Football League, coinciding with two compatriots, José Perdomo and Carlos Aguilera.
+During the 1989–90 season, he transferred to Genoa in the Serie A of the Italian Football League, coinciding with two compatriots, José Perdomo and Carlos Aguilera.